surprise777/notes/source_md/VirtualMemory.md

 ##### Page Frame

-* a fixed-size block og physical memory used in paging system
+* a fixed-size block of physical memory used in paging system
 * hold parts of a process's address space
 * frames are identical
 * any frame can be used to hold any page for any process